sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

     Make sure to set **ALL** for **Matching ALL of these conditions** (it should already be set).

+    Click **Save**.

-6. We now have to see if we were able to retrieve any orders for the current user that is a cart.
+6. You now have to see if you were able to retrieve any orders for the current user that is a cart.

-    Out of the top output of the **Get record collection**, we have an **If condition**.
+    Out of the top output of the **Get record collection**, you have an **If condition**.
 Select this flow function, and click the binding icon for **Condition**.
 Select **Formula**, and use the following formula – to check if there is no existing cart:

     ```JavaScript
     IS_EMPTY(outputs["Get record collection"].records)